 Accelerate your research through “cemetery transcriptions”.
 The following items can be purchased by mail order from the Quinte Branch OGS using the convenient Mail Order Form for payment by cheque or money order.

-Check out these events of interest to the “genealogy community” … !
+Check out this event of premier interest to the “genealogy community” … !
 June 21-23: OGS Conference in London, Ontario (Breaking Down Genealogical Barriers)

 This presentation is well-suited to researchers who are unable to travel to Toronto to visit the Archives of Ontario in person.
 Learn how to use the Archives of Ontario’s website and Microfilm Inter Loan Program to access collections – particularly records that are helpful for genealogical research.

 Tomorrow is the big day.
 We celebrate our 50th Anniversary.
 We also celebrate 25 years for The Marilyn Adams Genealogical Society.
 Two parties!
 The event is free.
 No admission.
 We will have plenty of free cake plus two bands.
 Enjoy our presentations and demonstrations.
 Bring the family as we have activities for

 The Quinte Branch of the Ontario Genealogical Society lost a staunch supporter, long-time volunteer and true friend with the passing of Larry McQuoid on May 16, 2019.
 In addition to his community involvement, Larry served the Branch as editor of the “Searchlight”, Treasurer, dedicated volunteer and, recently, as a researcher in the Branch Research Library.